Nike Track & Field Camp of Champions Stanford University

 Yes!
 We require all pole vaulters to bring their own poles to camp.
 We do not have any available for your use during training.
 Please register as pole vault during the registration process so we can identify your specialty prior to check-in.
 Poles will be safely locked up and stored at our facility until the conclusion of camp.

 Does the Health & Release Form need to be signed by a doctor?

 Our Health & Release Form does not require a doctor’s signature.
-This form is required to be filled out accurately, signed by the parent (guardian), and brought with you to the first day of camp.
-PLEASE DON’T FORGET TO BRING THIS TO CAMP CHECK IN!
+This form is required to be completed online, accurately, signed by the parent (guardian), and submitted before the 1st day of camp.

 Will a campus tour or admissions information be included for interested campers?